Komatsumartinez/lending-.net/README.md

  # How to Use

   * Clone the repository.
-  * Run docker-compose up to start the MongoDB and API containers.
+  * Run docker-compose up to start API container.
   * Navigate to the frontend folder and run npm install to install dependencies.
   * Run npm start to start the frontend.
   * Use the API endpoints to calculate distance and retrieve zip code information.